robertwenner/comics/doc/outputs.md

 ## `Comic::Out::Copyright`

-Places a copyright or license or URL note on the per-language `.svg` comic (i.e., this module depends on `Comic::Out::SvgPerLanguage`).
+Places a copyright or license or URL note on the per-language `.svg` comic.

 ```json
 {